bnreplah/RouterPi-extender/RouterPiWriteUP_1.md

 ```

-We switch the interface into monitor mode to allow it to broadcast.
+###We switch the interface into monitor mode to allow it to broadcast.
 Not needed

 ```
 ifconfig
 ifconfig wlan0 down
 iwconfig wlan0 mode monitor
 ifconfig wlan0 up
 ```

- Now we create the hostapd.conf file
+### Now we create the hostapd.conf file

 ```
 nano hostapd.conf
 ```

 In the file write the following
+---
 ```
 interface=wlan0
 driver=nl80211